mpagels/my-stadtrad-favorites/README.md

    npm start
    ```

+## FAQ

+#### Q: You said, the stations are updated every 5min, but my station is currently not updated since 30min or more

+TL;DR: The station is checked every 5 minutes.
+But the IOT api is only updating when the stations is reporting any changes in the available bikes.
+This means, since 30min there was no change in the bike count.

+How I understand it is that the IOT api is asking the station every 5min for any new changes since last update.
+Lets asume at 00:00 o'clock there are 5 bikes available at a station.
+From 00:00 to 00:05 one bike was rented.
+Now the API ask for a report at 00:05 and the station reports a change of 1 bike less.
+The api updates.
+From 00:05 to 00:10 there were 2 more bike rents but 2 bikes were also returned.
+So at 00:10 there are still 4 bikes at the station.
+Therefore no change in the count.
+The api is not updated, because no change since last call.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.